nim-lang/Nim/doc/manual.md

 `noinline`:idx:
 :   The backend compiler may inline procedures that are not marked as `inline`.
     The noinline convention prevents it.
-    It might helps to reduce code size by adding it to large procedures.

 `fastcall`:idx:
 :   Fastcall means different things to different C compilers.
 One gets whatever